wisdom2608/install-prometheus-node_exporter-grafana/README.md

 **A.1.3.** At this moment, prometheus will start running, and the default port which prometheus listens on, is port **9090**.

 **A.1.4.** If you use local linux machine you can access Prometheus UI here `http://localhost:9090/`.
-For this tutorial, we will use the external or public IP address our aws ec2 instance `https://<your_ec2_xtarnal_ip_address>:9090/`.
-And for us to access our prometheus UI, we need to open port **9090** in security group of our ecc2 instance where prometheus is running.
+For this tutorial, we will use the external or public IP address of our aws EC2 instance `https://<your_ec2_xtarnal_ip_address>:9090/`.
+And for us to access our prometheus UI, we need to open port **9090** in security group of our EC2 instance where prometheus is running.

-If you use local linux machine, run below commands:
+If you are using a local linux machine, run the commands below:

 ``` bash
 firewall-cmd --add-port 9090/tcp